micro/micro/README.md

 ## Features

-The toolkit is composed of the following features:
+The control plane is composed of the following features:

 - **API Gateway:** A single entry point with dynamic request routing using service discovery.
 The API gateway allows you to build a scalable microservice architecture on the backend and consolidate serving a public api on the frontend.
 The micro api provides powerful routing